All Products

 Data Source Name

 Enter a name for the data source.
-This tutorial uses user_behavior_analysis_mysql.
+For this tutorial, enter user_behavior_analysis_mysql.

 Data Source Description

 This data source is for DataWorks tutorials.
-Read from this data source in a batch synchronization configuration to access the test data provided by the platform.
-This data source can be read from only in Data Integration scenarios.
+Read data from this data source when you configure an batch sync task to access the test data provided by the platform.
+This data source can only be read in Data Integration scenarios.
 Other modules cannot use it.

 Configuration Mode